JoshLocke/FS-Laws/Select Committees Act.md

 &nbsp;&nbsp;&nbsp; (a) Congress shall be permitted to establish Select Committees in response to certain incidents, issues, or other matters which require the attention of Congress, within the scope and provisions of this Act.
 Select Committees may only be established for investigating misconduct, corruption, or criminal activity when it cannot be (or has been unreasonably) handled by the executive and/or judicial branches.
 This purpose must be stated in the establishing resolution, and a select committee may not exceed its purpose.
 The purpose of a select committee may be amended by a joint resolution.

 &nbsp;&nbsp;&nbsp; (b) Select Committees shall be established through the passing of a joint resolution of Congress.
-This joint resolution shall be herein refered to as "The Charter".
+This joint resolution shall be herein referred to as "The Charter".

 &nbsp;&nbsp;&nbsp; (c) The Charter shall be required to list the following things